atroche/clj-zendesk/README.md

 # clj-zendesk

 A client for the [Zendesk REST API](https://developer.zendesk.com/rest_api/docs/core/introduction).
-Still very barebones and untested, so use at your own risk.

 It currently only supports the following operations: